Alexandria Mayor Justin Wilson defeats former mayor Allison Silberberg in Democratic primary

 “In all this progress, we want to make sure that we don’t leave people out.
 It’s what we like about the city,” he said, noting that Alexandria’s diversity had kept him here since 1972.

-Germaine Schaefer, a 49-year-old event planner, said she also appreciated that Wilson’s focus on development has bought major institutions into the city, including a $1 billion medical campus — the city’s first hospital — slated for a vacant mall in the West End.
+Germaine Schaefer, a 49-year-old event planner, said she also appreciated that Wilson’s focus on development includes a $1 billion medical campus, slated for a vacant mall in the West End.

 “When our two tax bases are people’s house assessments and tourism tax, there’s nothing to fall back on,” she said.
 “We can’t have all the money coming out of two pots.
 You need things other than restaurants and nail salons.”